worldomonation/worldomonation.blog/_posts/2021-01-17-firefox-local-startpage.md

 Because of security restrictions the major browsers available today no longer permit the loading of local files for a new tab.
 Extensions such as [New Tab Override](https://addons.mozilla.org/ja/firefox/addon/new-tab-override/) exist but they do not load JavaScript which limits the usefulness of such pages.

-One solution to this problem is hosting your startpage locally or on a remote server, but this seems overkill and was a bridge I was not willing to cross to make this work.
+One solution to this problem is hosting your startpage locally or on a remote server, but this seemed like overkill and was a bridge I was not willing to cross to make this work.

 It is also quite frustrating searching for a workaround.
 Because this was a feature that was supported for a long time, the web is littered with outdated articles, many close to a decade old, detailing steps that no longer apply.